OpenDreamKit/OpenDreamKit.github.io/_posts/2015-09-02-KickoffMeeting.md

 with a couple external person.
 See the [Participants list](/meetings/2015-09-02-Kickoff/participants).

 Many of them had never met in person before.
-The objectif was to build a joint vision by giving each participant an overview of the consortium and its wide variety of expertise, and of the project's aims and specific tasks, as well as to expose them with key software
+The objective was to build a joint vision by giving each participant an overview of the consortium and its wide variety of expertise, and of the project's aims and specific tasks, as well as to expose them with key software